malston/tkgi-pipeline-standards/reference/templates/kustomize/ci/README.md

 ## Using fly.sh

-This template provides multiple versions of the `fly.sh` script for different use cases:
+This template provides two versions of the `fly.sh` script for different use cases:

 ### 1. Simplified Version (ci/fly.sh)